-What is the Difference Between Chinese and Korean?
+What is the Difference Between Korean and Chinese?

 Most people in Europe and North America who speak European languages find it hard to learn both Chinese and Korean.
 In fact, the difficulties work both ways as many Chinese and Korean people find it difficult to master European languages.
 But which language is easiest and how similar or different are these East Asian languages?